-Toluene exposure claims
+Toluene exposure compensation claims

 Toluene, also known as methylbenzene and phenylmethane, is extensively used as solvent in the engineering, construction, textiles, printing, woodworking and dry cleaning industries.
 The chemical is not necessarily toxic when used or handled correctly.
 However, exposure to high levels of toluene or over a long period can have an adverse effect on workers' health.